irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Meta Slave https://pd2builder.netlify.app/?s=0R0H00xk1400380-6305g000100&p=i&a=3&t=c&d=53
 Gilza's revision of classic stoic izhma build.
 Weapons to use:
 155 primary shotgun and a 325 secondary shotgun.
 Use flechette on the secondary shotgun to deal with snipers.
 Use tazer or a 35 damage class melee.
 Secondary deployable can be switched out to anything current heist/lobby requires most.
+Keep your total detection <25.

 # Tag Team (2/5):